 In the overwhelming majority of cases, we are able to secure compensation without the need for court action by negotiating a settlement with the defendant.

-If your claim is valued between £1,000 and £25,000, we can normally deal with it through the Pre-Action Protocol for Low Value Personal Injury Claims in Road Traffic Accidents.
+If your claim is valued up to £25,000, we can normally deal with it through the Pre-Action Protocol for Low Value Personal Injury Claims in Road Traffic Accidents.
 This is a government-approved procedure for streamlining the claims process, which typically allows straightforward claims to be resolved without the need for court proceedings.

 However, even with more complex and high-value road traffic claims, we are still usually able to agree a settlement out-of-court by relying on our skills in negotiation and alternative dispute resolution.

 While it is rare for a road traffic accident claim to go to court, it does sometimes happen.
 Our personal injury lawyers are highly experienced in pursuing claims through the courts, so where court proceedings are required, we can ensure you have the best possible support and representation every step of the way.